elghannay/nodejs/mongoDB/autentication.md

 > update privileges for the appdev user, give em access to the blog database.
 > to check the roles that a user has `db.getUser("appdev")`

+> A user can have privileges across different databases.
+If a user requires privileges on multiple databases, create a single user with roles that grant applicable database privileges instead of creating the user multiple times in different databases.

+#### Limit Network Exposure

+> Allow only trusted clients to access the network interfaces and ports on which MongoDB instances are available.
+For instance, use IP whitelisting to allow access from trusted IP addresses (see )

+#### authentication vs authorization

+> Although authentication and authorization are closely connected, authentication is distinct from authorization.
+Authentication verifies the identity of a user; authorization determines the verified user’s access to resources and operations.